Last Updated on November 6, 2021 by Jim Ferri

 History À La Carte

-The city is so easily navigated that you can visit almost two-dozen historic and architectural landmarks all within a 12-block area of Santa Barbara’s downtown.
+Santa Barbara is so easily navigated you can visit almost two-dozen historic and architectural landmarks all within a 12-block area of downtown.
 This area includes the Presidio State Historic Park, a former Spanish fort dating from 1782, and the Santa Barbara County Courthouse.

 This court, however, is not your average courthouse.
 In addition to a sunken garden, the building also contains a beautiful Mural Room on the second floor with two large chandeliers hanging over the chamber.